Xuyihaoby/rotate_detection/README.md

 ## Introduction

-MMDetection is an open source object detection toolbox based on PyTorch.
+Rotate Detection is an open source rotated object detection toolbox based on PyTorch.

 ## License